mmpacker/js-slot-machine/README.md

   * Body of the machine.

   * Three boxes where the 'reels' will display values based on random numbers generated, and predetermined odds for each potential value ('Payout' for 3-in-a-row of each element):
-    * eTank (50 credits)
+    * eTank (50 credits) - most common
     * Met (100 credits)
     * Proto Man (250 credits)
     * Dr. Wily (500 credits)
-    * Mega Man (Jackpot - 1000 credits)
+    * Mega Man (Jackpot - 1000 credits) - least common

-  * Display credits remaining (start with 100 - 1 credit will be used each time the player spins the reels).
+  * Display credits remaining (start with 10 - 1 credit will be used each time the player spins the reels).

   * Display the number of credits won on a spin (payouts for 3-in-a-row).